amiran-gorgazjan/mayan/README.md

 legion check
 ```

-To check that all your repositories use the correct package version.
+To check that all your repositories use the compatible package version.
 If not, they will show up either yellow or red with the required version numbers defined.

 You can then use